F-Zero GX: Reception

 F-Zero GX has an average score of 89/100 on the aggregate website Metacritic.
-Some video game journalists consider it as one of the best racers of its time and the greatest racer on the GameCube platform.
-It was listed "Best GameCube Racing Game" in the E3 2003 IGN Awards and "Best Racing Game of 2003" by IGN.
-F-Zero GX was named the best GameCube game of August 2003 and "Best GameCube Driving Game" of 2003 overall by GameSpot, and was nominated for "Console Racing Game of the Year" at the 7th Annual Interactive Achievement Awards held by the Academy of Interactive Arts & Sciences.
-Official Nintendo Magazine ranked it the 92nd best game available on Nintendo platforms.
-The staff felt it was best for hardcore fans.
-In 2007, Edge named it the 66th-best game.
+Some video game journalists consider it one of the best racers of its time and the greatest racer on the GameCube.

-The game has been credited for its visuals, arcade/home connectivity, longevity, sharp controls, tough challenge, and fleshed-out single-player modes.
-The game's most common criticism is its difficulty, especially in the story mode.
+F-Zero GX was praised for its visuals, arcade-home connectivity, longevity, sharp controls, tough challenge, and fleshed-out single-player modes.
+The most common criticism was for its difficulty, especially in the story mode.
 It earned fourth place in IGNs and GameTrailers toughest games to beat.
-GameTrailers mentioned F-Zero GX demanded players to master the "rollercoaster-style tracks [which] required hairline precision" to avoid falling off-course.
-Electronic Gaming Monthly criticized GXs sharp increase in difficulty and GameSpots Jeff Gerstmann agreed stating it "will surely turn some people away before they've seen the 20 tracks and unlocked all the story mode chapters".
-Bryn Williams of GameSpy mentioned that "purists may find it too similar to [sic] N64 version" and criticized the lack of LAN play.
+GameTrailers said F-Zero GX demanded players to master the "rollercoaster-style tracks [which] required hairline precision" to avoid falling off-course.
+Electronic Gaming Monthly criticized GXs sharp increase in difficulty.
+GameSpots Jeff Gerstmann agreed, writing it "will surely turn some people away before they've seen the 20 tracks and unlocked all the story mode chapters".
+Bryn Williams of GameSpy said that "purists may find it too similar to the N64 version" and criticized the lack of LAN play.

 1UP.com stated that the F-Zero series is "finally running on hardware that can do it proper justice".
 Eurogamers Kristan Reed pointed out that, graphically, "it's hard to imagine how Amusement Vision could have done a better job".
-Matt Casamassina of IGN praised the developers' work commenting they have "done a fine job of taking Nintendo's dated franchise and updating it for the new generation" and summed up the general opinion by stating that "For some, GX will be the ultimate racer.
+Matt Casamassina of IGN said Amusement Vision had "done a fine job of taking Nintendo's dated franchise and updating it for the new generation ...
+For some, GX will be the ultimate racer.
 For others, it will be flat out too difficult."
-In Japan, F-Zero GX sold 100,981 units and became qualified for the Player's Choice line in both Europe and North America by selling at least 250,000 copies.
-Nagoshi said in a 2018 Edge interview that F-Zero GX sold over 1.5 million copies worldwide.
+In Japan, F-Zero GX sold 100,981 copies.
+It qualified for the Player's Choice line in Europe and North America by selling at least 250,000 copies.
+In 2018, Nagoshi said that F-Zero GX had sold more than 1.5 million copies worldwide.

+IGN named F-Zero GX the best GameCube racing game and the best racing game of 2003.
+GameSpot named it the best GameCube game of August 2003 and best GameCube driving game of 2003.
+In 2004, it was nominated for "Console Racing Game of the Year" at the 7th Annual Interactive Achievement Awards held by the Academy of Interactive Arts & Sciences.
+In 2007, Edge named it the 66th-best game.
+In 2009, Official Nintendo Magazine ranked it the 92nd-best game on Nintendo platforms, saying it was "a treat for hardcore fans".